MauricioChavesDias/Core-Data-App/README.md

 ## Description

-Core Data App uses Core Data to persist its data locally and also maitain its data syncronised with a server.
+Core Data App uses Core Data to persist its data locally and also maitain its data synchronised with a server.

 ## Screenshot
 |       Core Data App       |       Testing       |